LinkedInLearning/virtualization-with-kvm-and-qemu-2487226/Notes.md

 apt install qemu-kvm
 ```

 QEMU commands can be lengthy and we should compose them in text editors instead of the terminal.
 The following commands are functionally the same but are presented in different ways.
-When we are satisfied with our command, we can copy it and paste it in the terminal using Ctrl-Shift-V.
+When we are satisfied with our command, we can copy it and paste it in the terminal using Ctrl+Shift+V.

 Many options presented on the same line:

 ```
-qemu-system-x86_64 -enable-kvm -cpu host -smp 4 -m 8G -k en-us -vnc :0 -usbdevice tablet -drive file=disk1.qcow2,if=virtio -cdrom ubuntu-22.04-desktop-amd64.iso -boot d
+qemu-system-x86_64 -enable-kvm -cpu host -smp 4 -m 8G -k en-us -vnc :0 -usbdevice tablet -drive file=disk1.qcow2,if=virtio -cdrom ubuntu-22.04.1-desktop-amd64.iso -boot d
 ```

 The same options presented with line-continuation characters ( \\ ) to make the command more readable: